-Personally, I’d suggest you take the bus if you are coming from in or around Kerala.
-It’s an overnight journey to Kollam from where you can take the train to Varkala and you’ll be there just in time for breakfast with a view.
-There are bikes and cycles available for hire on the cliff at very nominal rates making it easy to get around the town.
-For those of you who are traveling from other parts of India or the world, taxis can get you from the airport to Varkala in no time.
+For internal transport. there are bikes and cycles available for hire on the cliff at very nominal rates making it easy to get around the town.
+For those of you who are travelling from other parts of India or the world, taxis can get you from the airport to Varkala in no time.

 If you’re wishing to escape the crowds a little more, head south to the Black Beach which gets its name from the glistening black soil that decorates its shore and this one’s much quieter and less crowded, perfect for relaxing.

-Odayam beach is another quiet beach located south of the cliff which is enroute Kappil where you’ll find many colourful boats lining the shore adding to the vibrance of the coast.
+Odayam beach is another quiet beach located south of the cliff which is en route to Kappil where you’ll find many colourful boats lining the shore adding to the vibrancy of the coast.

 Local Sightseeing in Varkala